drush211/MasterPlanForWorldDomination/SoftwareImprovement/ProjectScaffolding/docs/SRE.md

 ### Tests

-1. [x] Unit tests exist to ensure basic functionality.
+1. [o] Unit tests exist to ensure basic functionality.
 2. [-] An integration test exists to ensure your service works as a running entity.

 ### Build